Skip to content

 Registering for this year’s River Symposium allows us to run things much more smoothly upon your arrival.
 It is free and only takes a minute.

-If you plan to join remotely via Zoom, please check the online schedules for Friday and Saturday for links to individual sessions.
+If you plan to join remotely via Zoom, please check back for the online schedules for Friday and Saturday for links to individual sessions.

 A PDF copy of the 2023 River Symposium Program with Abstracts is now available for download.
 Complete with schedule of events and abstracts for all oral presentations and poster presentations, it also has embedded Zoom links, enabling you to go directly from the PDF viewer to the Zoom session associated with a particular talk or breakout discussion.